-Out-gassing is defined particularly when in reference to air quality, or the release of a gas that was dissolved, trapped, frozen or absorbed in some material.
+Out-gassing is defined as the release of a gas that was dissolved, trapped, frozen or absorbed in some material.

 Under the right conditions, mines, volcanoes, or fissures in the earth’s surface can suddenly leak tremendous quantities of CO2.
-The heavier-than-air carbon dioxide settles into low areas and becomes a death trap for any living organisms inside it.
+The heavier-than-air carbon dioxide settles into low areas and becomes a death trap for anything living inside it.

 For example, in 1986 at Lake Nyos in Cameroon, a large emitted cloud of CO2 suffocated 1,700 people and 3,500 livestock in nearby towns and villages.

-The third way CO2 can be dangerous is a leak in a compressed CO2 system.
+CO2 can be dangerous in a leak in a compressed CO2 system.
 Virtually every restaurant, bar or brewery in the country stores pressurized cylinders or tanks of carbon dioxide on premise.
-A CO2 leak inside an enclosed space can become a potential death trap for anyone caught inside.
+A CO2 leak inside an enclosed space, like the walk-in beer cooler, can become a potential death trap for anyone caught inside.

 While death by CO2 leaks are rare, they do happen.

-To ensure CO2 safety among individuals, customers, and employees worldwide, CO2Meter designed the CO2 Multi Sensor System (CM-7000) which meets all local fire codes, NFPA, IFC, NFPA Requirements, OSHA/NIOSH TWA standards and is designed to protect customers and workers near stored carbon dioxide (CO2).
+To ensure CO2 safety among individuals, customers, and employees worldwide, CO2Meter designed the CO2 Multi Sensor System which meets all codes including the NFPA, IFC, NFPA, the OSHA and NIOSH standards, and is designed to protect customers and workers near stored carbon dioxide.

-Currently, state and local municipalities are continually writing new codes that require the use of CO2 safety alarms in buildings where anywhere more than 100 lbs. of compressed CO2 is stored or produced.
+Currently, state and local municipalities are continually writing updated codes that require the use of CO2 safety alarms in buildings where anywhere more than 100 lbs. of compressed CO2 is stored or produced.